Do you react and get angry with your child, then feel guilty about it? Learn how to respond with intentional parenting to stay calm.

 “A response is more intentional.
 You’re more aware of what triggered you and can pause and see yourself being aware of the trigger.
 You’ve come prepared with alternatives to yelling and losing your patience.
 And you can replace these old habits and reactions with new habits and responses.”

-That’s why you shouldn’t see the power struggles or the daily challenges with your kids as a nuisance.
+That’s why you shouldn’t always see the power struggles or the daily challenges with your child as a nuisance.
 They’re there to help you grow and become a more compassionate and aware parent.

-Yes, it can be difficult to now be aware of your triggers, or to face the responsibility of making better choices.
+It can be difficult to be aware of your triggers, or to face the responsibility of making better choices.
 But this difficulty is still not as painful as experiencing the consequences of what happens when you don’t.
 Because the more you act out of fear or pain, the more you create more of the same.

 Let’s be clear: you were always making a “choice,” even when you were reacting out of anger toward your child.
 But back then, you weren’t aware that you were making a choice—you simply thought it happened on its own.